-Americans seem to have a love affair with trains and they never seem to lose their appeal to people who love them.
+Trains never seem to lose their appeal to people who love them.
 When the conductor yells, "All Aboard!" it's not only children's eyes that light up with anticipation and excitement.

 Today, Amtrak's one-of-a-kind Auto Train transports visitors and their vehicles from Lorton, Virginia to Deland on Florida's East Coast; and, its Silver Service crisscrosses Florida serving Jacksonville, Orlando Tampa and Miami connecting Central and South Florida to points in the Northeast.

 But, rail enthusiasts visiting Florida don't have to arrive by train, they can ride the rails on shorter excursions offered by special rail lines, and explore railroad museums located throughout the state.

 Discovering Florida's rail history is a great family-friendly activity any time of year.